DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Methodology

 \subsection{Parallel Multi-LoRA Acceleration}

-Beyond the efficiency gained from sentence-level LoRA sampling and fusion—which avoids the inefficiency of repetitive per-token LoRA classification—a significant advantage of our approach is the ability to fully exploit parallel multi-LoRA acceleration.
+Beyond the efficiency gained from sentence-level LoRA sampling and fusion, which avoids the inefficiency of repetitive per-token LoRA classification, a significant advantage of our approach is the ability to fully exploit parallel multi-LoRA acceleration.

-Given $N$ fine-tuned LoRAs, we construct two tensors $\mathcal{A} \in \mathbb{R}^{N \times h \times r}$ and $\mathcal{B} \in \mathbb{R}^{N \times r \times d}$, which are allocated contiguously in High Bandwidth Memory (HBM).
-In contrast to token-level LoRA classification and forward computation—where each token in the batch operates independently, limiting the effectiveness of General Matrix Multiplication (GEMM) optimisations in frameworks like PyTorch—our sentence-level LoRA classification removes the independence constraints among tokens within a sentence.
+Given $N$ fine-tuned LoRAs, we construct two tensors $\boldsymbol{A} \in \mathbb{R}^{N \times h \times r}$ and $\boldsymbol{B} \in \mathbb{R}^{N \times r \times d}$, which are allocated contiguously in High Bandwidth Memory (HBM).
+In contrast to token-level LoRA classification and forward computation, where each token in the batch operates independently, limiting the effectiveness of General Matrix Multiplication (GEMM) optimisations in frameworks like PyTorch, our sentence-level LoRA classification removes the independence constraints among tokens within a sentence.
 By iterating over all $N$ LoRAs using a hash table stored in HBM, we retrieve the sampled LoRAs $\mathcal{I}_p$ based on top-$p$ sampling and their corresponding weights $\mathcal{W}_m$.
 Subsequently, all sampled LoRAs are fused into the original layer-wise weights $\boldsymbol{W}$ of the LLM as follows:

 where $B$ is the batch size, $M$ is the number of sentences, $R$ is the number of sampled LoRAs, and $\boldsymbol{x}$ represents the encoded representation of the first token of each input sentence $\mathcal{S}_m$.
-Leveraging this parallel multi-LoRA acceleration, our DLP-LoRA achieves an inference time that is on average only 1.24 times slower than single LoRA inference (see Section~\ref{sec:exp_results} for detailed comparisons).
+Normally, $M$ is significantly smaller than the token numbers during finetuning.
+Leveraging this parallel multi-LoRA acceleration, our DLP-LoRA achieves an inference time that is on average only 1.20x slower than single LoRA inference compared with 2.62x slower of MeteoRA (see Section~\ref{sec:exp_results} for detailed comparisons).